Frequently Asked Questions (FAQs)

 Will turning farmland into a solar farm impact the site’s biodiversity?

-The site of the proposed Bonnyknox Solar Farm lies outside of any ecological designations and an Ecological Appraisal is being undertaken to ensure any potential impact on the local ecology is properly assessed.
+The site of the proposed Bonnyknox Solar Farm lies outside of any ecological designations and an Ecological Appraisal has been undertaken to ensure any potential impact on the local ecology is properly assessed.
+This can be viewed here.

-The design of the solar farm will include measures to prevent potential impacts such as a 5m buffer from all hedgerow and drainage ditches and a 5m buffer from all woodland.
+The design of the solar farm includes measures to prevent potential impacts such as a 5m buffer from all hedgerow and drainage ditches and a 5m buffer from all woodland.

 Solar farms have significant potential to enhance biodiversity, hosting a range of habitats including wildflower meadows, hedgerows, nectar-rich areas for pollinators, and woodland.
 A typical solar farm uses around just 5% of the total site area with the rest of the land remaining undisturbed, creating significant opportunities to provide a range of ecological benefits.

 Solar panels are typically pile-driven into the ground and have a ground clearance of around 0.8 metres.
-This leaves all ground underneath the panels available for species rich grass and meadow planting and also are the optimum height for sheep-grazing and the use of the more efficient bifacial panels which we propose for Bonnyknox.
+This leaves all ground underneath the panels available for species rich grass and meadow planting and also are the optimum height for sheep-grazing and the use of the more efficient bifacial panels which are proposing for Bonnyknox.
 Only the inverters and substation require hardstandings.

 How will the Solar Farm connect to the electricity network?